pragma-/Plang/README.md

 simply declared with `var` and no type annotation.

 Function signatures may be defined with or without type annotations for any parameter or the return value.
-If type annotations are omitted for any part that part will be declared as if it had type `Any`, which tells Plang to infer its type from its value.
+If type annotations are omitted for any part then that part will be declared as if it had type `Any`, which tells Plang to infer its type from its value.